1964 United Nations Security Council election: Rules

 The Security Council has 15 seats, filled by five permanent members and ten non-permanent members.
 Each year, half of the non-permanent members are elected for two-year terms.
 A sitting member may not immediately run for re-election.

 Result

 At this time, the United Nations had 115 member states (for a timeline of UN membership, see Enlargement of the United Nations).
 There were five candidacies for four seats.
 At the meeting on 29 December 1964, the President of the United Nations General Assembly proposed granting seats to Uruguay, Malaysia, and the Netherlands, a motion that was approved by the assembly.
 Further discussion of the candidacies of Mali and Jordan was moved to another day.

 At another meeting on 30 December 1964, it was agreed that Jordan would occupy the seat for the first year, and Mali for the second.

+Since the UN Charter amendment increasing the size of the Security Council was in the process of ratification at the time, the General Assembly agreed that if ratification were completed before the 1965 election, both Jordan and Mali would get full two-year terms.
+This in fact happened, and the amendment was ratified 31 August 1965.